 Choose to camp at the Ghora Lotani meadows or a head up a bit to the saddle and stay in the eco shelters.
 The view here is beautiful though a bit exposed to the winds.
 Here, on your left you can see a trail that heads down to Bhuna (and further on to Sitel and Suthol).
 Upwards is your climb to Kalu Vinayak.
 The saddle signals the end of the meadows.

-(4½ - 5 hrs.
-Flat walk is followed by 2½ - 3 hrs steep ascent to Kalu Vinayak followed by a gradually descending trail to Bhagwabhasa)
+- Trail type: Flat walk is followed by a 3 hrs steep ascent to Kalu Vinayak followed by a gradually descending trail to Bhagwabhasa

 The climb to Kalu Vinayak is a steep zig-zag up the mountain side and will take you to 14,500 ft.
 The distance isn't much, and the zig-zag trails makes you gain height very rapidly.
 Climb this section very slowly.

 There really is no hurry and even if you are the slowest on the team you can reach Bhagwabasa in comfortable time.
 Take 10 minute breaks every 15 minutes.
 This is a cruicial height where most climbers feel the thinness in the air.
 You get breathless very soon and sometimes even feel dizzy.
 This would be ok, if you did not have to do the Roopkund climb the next day.
 Most folks climb this section like any other climb and find it difficult to acclimatise to the Roopkund altitude later on.
 Treat this section as the most crucial bit of your trek.
 In climbing time it takes around 1½ hrs to climb to Kalu Vinayak.
 Stretch it to 2½ hrs, even if you can climb quicker.
 By doing this, you'll find your body adjusting to the increased height and the lack of oxygen